The Digital Blockchain Technology for Traceability –

 Stephan Nilsson (Unisot), Ove Konradsson and Jens Juul (SmartAgri)

 The guests this evening were people from all kinds of agriculture industries and backgrounds, from small and medium sized companies.
-Some of them already understand that this new technology could become very important for their company in terms of lower costs, lower fees, trust between partners, secure information sharing, …
+They understand that this new technology is becoming very important for their company in terms of lower costs, lower fees, trust between partners, secure information sharing, …

 A new report by the Capgemini Research Institute claims that blockchain could become “ubiquitous” by 2025, entering mainstream business and underpinning supply chains worldwide.
 “Through investment and partnerships, the distributed ledger technology will dominate manufacturing as well as consumer products and retail industries, ushering in a new era of transparency and trust,” gushes the research team.
 Chris Middleton from Internet of Business states in his article that the report predicts that blockchain will enter mainstream use in supply chains by 2025, in a wave of transformation that will begin rising in 2019, as experimental programmes come to an end.

-At some point companies will have to realize that they need to look into the multiple benefits that come with this digital revolution, not only for their own gain but because the market, competition, governments and not least, the consumers, will force them to take positive actions.
-Over the years we have noticed an increasing awareness amongst consumers when it comes to wanting to know where their food is coming from, how it was treated, if it has been grown or produced in a sustainable and environmentally responsible way.
+Because, at some point companies will have to realize that they need to look into the multiple benefits that come with this digital revolution.
+Not only for their own gain but because the market, competition, governments and not least, the consumers, will force them to take positive actions.
+Over the years we have noticed an increasing awareness amongst consumers when it comes to wanting to know where their food is coming from.
+Consumers want to know how it was treated, and if it has been grown or produced in a sustainable and environmentally responsible way.

 Dr. Andreas de Blanche (Western Norway University for Applied Sciences)